ehsanmok/create-your-own-lang-with-rust/book/src/transition_2_to_3.md

 fib(35)  # Milliseconds instead of seconds!
 ```

 Adding `int` types and `->` return types might seem like a small syntactic change - just a few extra characters.
-But they unlock an entirely different execution model.
+But they enable an entirely different execution model.

 **The numbers:**